XuanliangDeng/ROS-ArUco-marker-detection-and-6DOF-pose-estimation-of-USB-camera/README.md

 This part is about AR marker detection, please check the src directory for all the launch files I used.
 * Publish images from USB camera:

+Before publish this information, REMEMBER TO ABORT the process in previous steps(roslaunch usb_cam usb_cam-text.launch).
+Otherwise it will pop up an error saying that device is busy.

 ```c++
 $ cd catkin_ws/src
 $ roslaunch usb_cam_stream_publisher.launch